-1.3.2 Comparing Different Types on Python 3
+1.3.2 Comparing Different Types

 The second major special case I encountered was sorting of different types.
-If you are on Python 2 (i.e. legacy Python), this mostly doesn't matter too much since it uses an arbitrary heuristic to allow traditionally un-comparable types to be compared (such as comparing 'a' to 1).
+On Python 2 (i.e. legacy Python), this mostly didnt't matter too much since it uses an arbitrary heuristic to allow traditionally un-comparable types to be compared (such as comparing 'a' to 1).
 However, on Python 3 (i.e. Python) it simply won't let you perform such nonsense, raising a TypeError instead.